 Spain cultural visa is, in fact, Schengen Cultural Visa.
 The people who enter Spain to take part in the below events need a cultural visa:

-However, not every national Need a Spain cultural visa.
+However, not every national Needs a Spain cultural visa.
 The countries whose nationals are free of Spain short-stay visa do not need a cultural visa.

 Spain’s cultural visa’s validity is up to three months.
 Yet, your visa’s validity depends on the Spanish embassy’s decision.
 They might issue you a visa valid for one or two weeks.
 It is up to your case and their decision.
 But, the officials often give a visa valid until you perform your job.